openwisp/openwisp-radius/docs/deploy/freeradius.rst

     password = "<password>"
     radius_db = "radius"

-.. _freeradius_site:
+.. _radius_freeradius_site:

 Configure the site
 ~~~~~~~~~~~~~~~~~~

 This section explains how to configure the FreeRADIUS site.

-Please refer to :ref:`freeradius_api_authentication` to understand the
+Please refer to :ref:`radius_freeradius_api_authentication` to understand
-different possibilities with which FreeRADIUS can authenticate requests
+the different possibilities with which FreeRADIUS can authenticate
-going to OpenWISP RADIUS so that OpenWISP RADIUS knows to which
+requests going to OpenWISP RADIUS so that OpenWISP RADIUS knows to which
 organization each request belongs.

 If you are **not** using the method described in :ref:`radius_user_token`,